MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - For stateless resources and resources which can be entirely configured from deployment, such as Azure Front Door and associated backends/origins, re-deployment will faster generally result in an operational resource than a Support process to attempt recovery of the deleted resource.

-- Azure Policy provides a framework to enforce and audit security and reliability baselines, ensuring continued compliance with a common engineering criteria for an AlwaysOn application.
+- Azure Policy provides a framework to enforce and audit security and reliability baselines, ensuring continued compliance with a common engineering criteria for a mission-critical application.
 More specifically, Azure Policy forms a key part of the Azure Resource Manager (ARM) control plane, supplementing RBAC by restricting what actions authorized users can perform, and can be leveraged to enforce vital security and reliability conventions across utilized platform services.
   - Azure Policy can be extended within Azure Kubernetes Service (AKS) via [Azure Policy for Kubernetes](/azure/governance/policy/concepts/policy-for-kubernetes) which provides visibility of components deployed within clusters.

 - Azure [resources can be locked](/azure/azure-resource-manager/management/lock-resources) to prevent them from being modified or deleted.